Zanussi

 - 2. Remove packing: Ensure all plastic films, cable ties, and cardboard spacers have been removed from inside and around the oven.

-- 3. Inspect wiring routing: Check that harnesses are clipped away from elements and not touching the cavity.
+- 3. Inspect wiring routing: Check that harnesses are clipped away from elements and are not touching the cavity.

 - 4. Check for melting: Look for discolored or deformed plastic parts near hot areas.
 Replace any damaged components.